Advice & Support with LGBTQ+ Breakups & Separation

 - identifying the focus,

-- identifying processes that get in the way of resolution (eg defences, historic experiences etc).
+- Identify processes that get in the way of resolution (e.g., defences, historic experiences, etc.).

-The counsellor doesn’t set the homework.
-The couple are asked to identify together what they need to deal with before the next session.
-After a while the couple become independently skilled at identifying their own homework.
+The counsellor doesn’t actually set homework for the couple, like a schoolteacher does.
+The partners will be invited to identify together what they need to deal with before the next session.
+After a while the couple become independently skilled at identifying homework for themselves.

 How Counselling Comes to a Close

-A couple does not have to be in counselling until every problem regarding their separation is resolved.
+A couple, throuple or group does not have to be in separation counselling until every problem regarding their separation is resolved.

-Once the couple recognise they can do this autonomously, the need for further counselling sessions diminishes.
+Once partners in counselling recognise that they can bring a relationship, aka the counselling relationship, to an end autonomously, the need for further counselling sessions diminishes.

 Using Two Video Devices

-Dean’s original focus as a couple counsellor was working with Long Distance Relationships (i.e. partners being in a different countries to each other would have to use one device each).
+Dean’s original focus as a couple counsellor was working with Long Distance Relationships (i.e. partners being in different countries from each other would have to use one device each).

 Empowering talk at home